eunc812/Semantics-Native-Communication-via-Contextual-Reasoning/README.md

 ## Results

-Output figures from the experiment scripts are stored in the `results/` folder (Figures 4–8 from the paper).
+Output figures from the experiment are stored in `results/` folder (Figures 4–8 from the paper).

 | Figure | Description |
 |--------|-------------|